lokissue/Simple-Autonomous-Veichle/README.md

 2. Record locations in sight while traversing (apply weight)

 3. Pick up parcel when spotted and number of required parcels is not met

+All strategy now can be created by singleton strategy factory.
+The BFS model credit to: Xinda Zheng